alongotv/kotlin-multiplatform-chuck/README.md

 API provided by api.chucknorris.io

-By the way, Chuck Norris does not need to use expect/actual mechanism.
+By the way, Chuck Norris does not use expect/actual mechanism.
 His common code runs on all platforms!